 This article looks at why communication with candidates is key, when and how information on background checking should be provided to candidates and how PeopleCheck can assist each of our clients in enhancing the entire process through effective communication.

 Why is candidate communication so important?

-If, by the point of this first contact with PeopleCheck, a candidate has a basic understanding of why background checking will be undertaken, why it is required and what it will involve, PeopleCheck has found this dramatically improves the process throughout, including:
+If, by the point of their first contact with PeopleCheck, a candidate has a basic understanding of why background checking will be undertaken, why it is required and a basic rundown of what is involved, we have found this dramatically improves the process throughout, including:

 When should background checking be introduced?

 Communication about background checking needs to start long before a candidate is contacted by a background checking company.

 The earlier background checking is introduced during the recruitment process, the better.
 PeopleCheck’s most successful partnerships with clients have fostered the following strategies: